Our Director is expecting her third child in March 2010. Follow her journey to homebirth on the blog.

 Whenever a pulsating umbilical cord is clamped, 20-60% of the baby's total blood volume is trapped inside the placenta.
 A 9 pound baby manufactures only 10 ounces of blood during gestation.
 It will take over 6 months for the baby to replenish the volume of blood lost by early cord clamping.

-This decrease in necessary blood volume causes the babies to become anemic.
+This decrease in necessary blood volume causes babies to become anemic.
 In most cases, the anemia is not diagnosed and the infant is sent home in a weakened state, more susceptible to a host of complications, including SIDS.

 Restricted umbilical cord problems associated with anemia are Autism, heart perforations, thyroid disorders, brain tumors, leukemia, hormonal imbalances and liver/kidney disease.

-Male infants will suffer more than females.
+Male infants suffer more than females.
 They have higher metabolisms that require 10% more blood.
 This trend is also seen in that males represent a greater proportion of children receiving special education services in schools and higher incidences of disabilities such as ADD, behavioral issues, and Autism.

 Another of the restricted umbilical cord problems is engorged placenta, a direct threat to the mother and future pregnancies.
 When the blood flow is restricted by clamping, the blood can pool in the placenta, causing it to rupture or backflow the baby's blood into the mother's.
-This cause lead to serious side effects, such as maternal hemorrhage and can even prohibit future pregnancies due to the blood mixing.
+This cause lead to serious side effects, such as maternal hemorrhage and can even prohibit future pregnancies due to blood mixing.

 Why are Cords Early Clamped?